 Keep the news column and create content in your existing intranet as before.

 You can then feed this content into the app.
 Staffbase provides a content API that enables you to insert existing content into the app (as well as removing it).
 But be aware that this is only an option if you really want to keep the current methods.
 Dedicated news app solutions like Staffbase usually show much higher usability and functionality when it cones to creating timely news.
 Also, syncing social interactions like comments and likes is very hard to achieve.

 Adopt a news app and embed the newsfeed displayed there into the intranet.

-Staffbase has an administration interface which allows you to decide who is allowed to publish content and makes the process easy.
-With this solutions you are able to keep things as they are for your intranet users by embedding parts of the news from the news app into the Intranet.
-The challenge in this case is to establish Single-Sign-On.
-On your intranet your users already have an ID and passwords, if you now want to introduce SSO or the App, and exchange content back and forth, you ideally will also install SSO to the intranet in order to ensure usability.
+Staffbase has an administration interface which allows you to decide who is allowed to publish content, and it makes the publishing process easy.
+With this solution, you're able to keep things as they are for your intranet users by embedding parts of the news from the news app into your intranet.
+The challenge in this case is to establish Single Sign-On.
+On your intranet, your users already have an ID and passwords.
+If you want to introduce SSO for your app and exchange content back and forth, you'll ideally want to install SSO for your intranet in order to ensure usability.

 Use the desktop version of your app as your new intranet start page and link to your collaboration intranet from there.

 Implementing the same design patterns for both solutions can create a unique user experience.
 An advanced app like Staffbase is the easiest way to achieve personalization on this level.
 In your app you can choose the logo, typography, and colors that you want to use and still enjoy all of the advantages of a ready-made solution.